After a two-year hiatus, the Arts & Sciences Exposition is back!

 Early in the spring semester, Arts and Sciences faculty are asked to invite students to the Expo who they mentored on a substantial project during the current academic year and whose performance on the project was meritorious.
 Honors projects, student research projects, independent studies, and course projects are all welcome.

-Participants summarize their work on 30-inch by 40-inch posters and display the posters at the Exposition.
+Participants typically summarize their work on 30-inch by 40-inch posters and present their posters at the Exposition.
 Presentation formats other than posters, but similar to posters, are also welcome.
-For example, Expositions have often featured paintings and drawings and some projects have been presented on computers.
+Expositions feature paintings and drawings and some projects are presented on computers or projected onto screens.

-The projects are on display for two or three days, which always include a Thursday.
-On Thursday, a catered reception is held during which participants stand next to their projects and answer questions from admiring students, staff, and faculty.
-(However, students do not make formal presentations.)
-The Exposition’s reception is arranged to be that week's Thursday Forum.
+The projects are on display for two or three days.
+On Friday, a catered reception is held during which participants stand next to their projects and answer questions from admiring students, staff, and faculty.

 Dr. Chris Hill

 De La Roche 301 C